LanaRed/rsschool-cv/cv.md

 3. **GitHub:** [LanaRed](https://github.com/LanaRed)

 ## About Me
-Currently I have three high education: management, linguistics and journalism and communication.
-All of them helped me to develop different skills such as patience, flexibility, being thirsty for knowledge and never leave tasks unfinished.
-I am very capable to learn new things even thought they are completely different from what I have already learnt.
+Currently I have three high education: management, linguistics, journalism and communication.
+All of them helped me to develop different skills such as patience, flexibility, being thirsty for knowledge and never leaving tasks unfinished.
+I am very capable of learning new things even though they are completely different from what I have already learnt.
 After working as a private tutor, language teacher, tourist guide and cybersport journalist I found out that I still miss something and it is not really what I am passionate about.
-That's how I started to get interested into code and IT-technology.
+That's how I started to get interested in code and IT-technology.
 I found out that I really want to learn, to improve and to develop in this area of modern world.

 ## Skills and Proficiency:
 * HTML5 Basic